octokit/octokit.net/docs/github-apps.md

 In order to do more than top level calls, a `GitHubApp` needs to authenticate as a specific `Installation` by creating a temporary installation token (currently these expire after 1 hour), and using that for authentication.

 :lightbulb: The Installation Id to use, would typically come from a webhook payload.
-See below note section for more details.
+See the Additional Notes section for more details.

 :warning: These temporary Installation Tokens are only valid for 1 hour, and a new Installation Token will be required after this time.
 In the future, Octokit.net may provide hooks/helpers to help you take care of this, but for now your appliction will need to handle this itself.